How Much Does a Privacy Fence Cost?

 Fencing materials are priced based on the cost per linear foot.
 Therefore, the size of the area to be enclosed will determine everything else about the cost.
 The measurement of the number of feet of fencing material needed guides the total cost, with larger or oddly shaped yards costing more than smaller yards and those that don’t require rails or panels to be cut.

 Privacy fencing is available in chain link, wood, vinyl, aluminum, and wrought iron.
 Both the material and installation costs vary, with chain link costing the least and wrought iron being the most expensive.
+Many homeowners find themselves considering wood vs. vinyl fencing since both are very popular options.

 The style of fence a homeowner selects will also affect the pricing: picket fences, iron, or split-rail styles provide a little less privacy but cost less and can be a great option for gardeners looking to trail plantings up the fence.
 Stockade and vinyl panel fences are a bit more expensive but offer more complete privacy and are quite sturdy.
 Wood pickets take more time to install properly and will increase labor costs.
 Lattice work and stylized post caps add more to the total.
 This choice will be balanced between the look, cost, and level of privacy the homeowner is hoping for.